artemetra/fnv/RESEARCH.md

 | 14 | `EC` |  2 |
 | 15 | `EE` |  2 |
 | 16 | `F0` |  1 |

+## EQ (Old name: Map)
+First byte in header: `07`

+Minimum number of points: 2

+Basically identical to Graph, but (apparently) it inherently supports shifting the EQ between Log and Linear scale.
+Still unsure which one of them is actually saved to the file and how the point offsets are represented.